 Someone currently in state custody and anyone with a conviction on their record can potentially apply for clemency, but they will generally need to be patient.
 The Governor has the authority to grant a reprieve, commute a sentence or outright pardon someone for a prior criminal conviction.
 It can take a while to obtain a review by the Governor.

-Seeking a pardon or clemency from the governor requires careful preparation.
+Seeking a pardon or clemency from the Governor requires careful preparation.
 Securing appropriate legal support can increase someone’s chances of obtaining justice after an inappropriate criminal conviction.